scottweaver/scala-interview/interview-questions.md

 ## Specific frameworks
 1. ScalaZ has the concept of the `\/` sometimes refered to as a disjunction.
 What data structure in Scala is disjunction analagous too?
 What makes the disjunction different from its Scala conterpart?

-2. What is the primary data structure of th Akka framework?
+2. What is the primary data structure of the Akka framework?

 3. Are Akka Actors presently type safe?